gamblevore/speedie/Documentation/Errors.md

 ### Error Handling in C

-Funnily enough...
-C is much better in error handling than most modern languages.
-It's error handling makes sense.
-Awkward and easy to get wrong, and miss errors... but if you know what you are doing, it makes sense.
+C's error handling... what to say about it.
+It makes sense from a performance perspective.
+But from a coder's perspective its no fun.
+Awkward, easy to miss errors... messy.

     const char* Fol = "/tmp/a/b/c/";
     int err = mkdir(Fol, 0755);